The physics case for neutrino-neutrino collisions: Introduction

-The Weinberg operator induces couplings between neutrino and Higgs field and thus $\nu \nu \rightarrow \PH\PH$ scattering.
-Inspired from recently proposed neutrino lepton collider~\cite{Yang:2022qgs}, we would like to examine a novel method to probe neutrino mass through colliding collimated high energy neutrino beams.
+The Weinberg operator induces couplings between neutrino and Higgs fields and thus $\nu \nu \rightarrow \PH\PH$ scattering.
+Inspired by the recently proposed neutrino lepton collider~\cite{Yang:2022qgs}, we would like to examine a novel method to probe neutrino mass through colliding collimated high energy neutrino beams.
 Such a device would allow for probing $\nu\nu\PH\PH$ couplings and thus effective Majorana neutrino mass to a competitive accuracy, for both electron and muon types.
 Above all, neutrino and anti-neutrino collision itself is a very interesting process to be explored, which can also open the door to probe neutrino related resonance or new physics beyond the SM.

-Finally we would like to inform readers that neutrino neutrino collisions can also appear within the muon muon collisions (see e.g. ref.~\cite{Han:2020uid}), however, this is out of the scope of this paper focusing on pure neutrino neutrino collisions.
+Finally we would like to inform readers that neutrino-neutrino collisions can also appear within the muon-muon collisions (see e.g. ref.~\cite{Han:2020uid}) at the same interaction point, however, this is out of the scope of this paper focusing on pure neutrino-neutrino collisions.
 Moreover, if the primary muon beams are allowed to collider, elastic scattering of $\mup\mum\rightarrow \mup\mum$, annihilation of $\mup\mum$ or $e^+e^-$, and muon beam induced background will all possibly bring huge backgrounds.